-- 1 Attach the port replicator to your notebook. - 2 Plug one end of the audio/video cable (1) (optional) into the headphone connector (2) (green) and the other end into the Audio Left and Audio Right connectors on your TV. - 3 Plug one end of the S-video cable (3) (optional) into the S-Video out connector (4) and the other end into the S-video connector on your TV. - 4 Switch the input channel of the TV to external input. - 5 Set up the TV configuration system.
+- 1 Attach the port replicator to your notebook. - 2 Plug one end of the audio/video cable (1) (optional) into the right and left line-out and the Video out connector (2) and the other end into the Audio Left and Audio Right connectors and the Video connector on your TV. - Plug one end of the S-video cable (3) (optional) into the S-Video out connector (4) and the other end into the S-video connector on your TV. - 4 Switch the input channel of the TV to external input. - 5 Set up the TV configuration system.